 Up and down Zanzibar you will find beaches which are perfect for enjoying a beer at the water’s edge, but the coastline here is also great for snorkeling.
 It’s easy to snorkel off the coast throughout the main island, but our favorite spot is definitely Mnemba Island.
 Two miles off Zanzibar’s north-east coast, this protected marine area is teeming with life.
 The crystal clear water makes it exceptionally easy to spot colorful reef fish like Blue Tangs and Clown fish!

 Inland, Zanzibar is an exciting and interesting place.
 This island doesn’t revolve around tourism – like the Maldives does – and therefore has many different things going on.
 One of those is spice farming.
-Nutmeg, Cinnamon, and many other spices are grown throughout, and it’s a real pleasure on the senses as you explore.
+Nutmeg, cinnamon (which is a real ‘superfood’), and many other spices are grown throughout, and it’s a real pleasure on the senses as you explore.
 Tangawizi Spice Farm, a few kilometers from the capital is a must visit.
 Here you can take a tour of the farm, taste the local spices and fruits, and get a sense of working life on this paradise island.

 The beautiful Changu Island is also worth visiting.
 Also known as ‘Prison Island’, this little place has a dark past as it was used as a prison for rebellious slaves in the 19th century.
 A small boat can take you there from Stone Town (30-50 USD return), whilst the entrance fee to the island costs under 5 USD.
 A visit will not only give you an insight into Zanzibar’s dark history, but will also give you an opportunity to meet the giant tortoises who have now taken up residence on the island!